Rajoooooo/Salesforce-Capstone/README.md

 In addition, I created Custom Tabs for all major objects including Booking, Booking Guest, Travel Package, Payment, Employee, and Feedback, ensuring they are easily accessible in the Salesforce app navigation.

 Overall, this setup establishes a structured and scalable data model that supports a fully functional travel booking system within Salesforce, with consistent picklist usage, calculated fields, and clear user accessibility through tabs.

+## Field Dependencies

+In this project, I used Field Dependencies in Salesforce to make my forms more dynamic, user-friendly, and context-sensitive.
+Field dependencies allowed me to control which picklist values appear based on what the user selects in another field, helping reduce data entry errors and improving the overall experience.

+A field dependency consists of two parts: the Controlling Field and the Dependent Field.
+The controlling field is the picklist (or checkbox) that determines which values should be shown in the dependent field.
+For example, when a user selects a country in the controlling field, only the cities related to that country appear in the city picklist.
+This makes the form cleaner and more relevant for users.

+I implemented this feature specifically in the Booking Guest object, where I made Country the controlling field and City the dependent field.
+This helped ensure that users only see valid city options based on their country selection.
+Using field dependencies not only streamlined the data input process but also enforced important data relationships without requiring any custom automation.